A Gortyloughlin Megalithic Site enveloped in Mythology

 Brendan Patrick Keane of Irish Central wrote that one of the most beautiful genres of ancient Irish literature was the story of runaway lovers Diarmuid agus Gráinne.
 The classic Irish story tells of a princess that gives up the comfortable life as a king’s wife, to be with her true lover.
 The lovers are hunted for they have betrayed dharma or social duty–such as that of the betrothed to her king, or that of the best soldier to his lord.
-The lovers would rather be hunted and have a terrifying existence in the wilderness, with only their love to keep them alive, than to be with anyone else than each other, even if it means betraying the king and all society.
-Chased like animals, by the king they have betrayed to be together, these megalithic sites are testimonials to the lovers that break all conventions and laws to be.
+The lovers would rather be hunted and have a terrifying existence in the wilderness, with only their love to keep them alive, even if it means betraying the king and all society.
+Chased like animals, by the king they have betrayed, to be together.
+These megalithic sites are testimonials to the lovers who have broken all conventions and laws.

 Brendan Keane further goes on to mention that In later traditions, the leaba or megalithic “Diarmuid agus Gráinne beds” were places where young lovers would copulate, and so were scandalously avoided by polite society.